 Catherine of Aragon was sent to England in 1501 and recieved in her new country with much rejoicing.
 The royal family waited to receive her in London, Henry, still fearing he had been deceived in some way by the cunning Ferdinand and suspecting that Arthur's bride could be ugly or even worse, deformed, could contain his anxiety no longer and rode with Arthur to see her at Basingstoke.
 Catherine was a sweet faced, pretty girl with attractive red-gold hair.

 A pleasant interlude took place, where Catherine danced some of her native Spanish dances for the King and her future husband, who then departed well satisfied.
 Henry wrote to her parents that he 'much admired her beauty as well as her agreeable and dignified manner.'

-Arthur's body was taken to Worcester in the midst of a torrential downpour, where he was buried in Worcester Cathedral, Arthur’s tomb in Prince Arthur’s Chantry, survives to the present day in the Cathedral.
-Catherine of Aragon, now Dowager Princess of Wales, returned to London, where she was to be received into the household of her mother-in-law, Elizabeth of York.
+Arthur's body was taken to Worcester during a torrential downpour, where he was buried in Worcester Cathedral, Arthur’s tomb in Prince Arthur’s Chantry survives to the present day in the Cathedral.
+Catherine of Aragon, now Dowager Princess of Wales returned to London, where she was to be received into the household of her mother-in-law, Elizabeth of York.
 She was later betrothed to Arthur's younger brother, Henry VIII, the new heir to the throne.

 Archaeologists used ground-penetrating radar to locate Arthur's tomb in the cathedral in 2002, the tomb is situated several feet below the tomb chest which was constructed several years after his death.